5 TIPS FOR AN ENERGY EFFICIENT HOME

 It’s time to be efficient and save money.
 There are a few things you can do to help lower your utility bills at the end of each month.
 Sometimes we forget to take certain steps to help increase our energy efficiency.

-Here are a few tips we’d like to share to make your home more energy efficient, so you can start saving money each month.
+Here are a few tips we’d like to share to make your home more energy efficient.

 Have your furnace and air conditioning unit cleaned and checked annually